INeido/dots/README.md

     "workbench.statusBar.visible": false,
     ```

-2. You can install the ranger plugins with the following code:
+2. Network Manager service has to be enabled:
     ```bash
-    # Devicons
-    git clone https://github.com/alexanderjeurissen/ranger_devicons ~/.config/ranger/plugins/ranger_devicons
-    # Archiver
-    git clone https://github.com/maximtrp/ranger-archives.git ~/.config/ranger/plugins/ranger-archives
-    ```

-3. Network Manager service has to be enabled:
-    ```bash
     sudo systemctl start NetworkManager.service
     ```

-4. Powermenu, the Network Manager Applet and the pacman update script has to be started as sudo.
+3. Powermenu, the Network Manager Applet and the pacman update script has to be started as sudo.
 We have to therefore disable the requirement for a password.
 Add the following line to your /etc/sudoers.d by doing:
     ```bash
     # Changes to sudoers have to be done using visudo
     # Optional: Change your editor from vi